 1. Cai Be (Tien Giang)

-Surrounded by many rivers and channels which irrigates gardens and enriches them with precious silt, Cai Be is a paradise of fruits.
+Surrounded by many rivers and channels which irrigate gardens and enrich them with precious silt, Cai Be is a paradise of fruits.
 This region provides fruits for other provinces in Vietnam and many countries in the world.
-Different from other kingdoms of fruits in Mekong Delta, in Cai Be has an abundant supply of tropical fruits around the year.
+Different from other kingdoms of fruits in Mekong Delta, Cai Be has an abundant supply of tropical fruits around the year.
 Each season, they grow special fruits of the season, all fruits are delicious and fresh.
-Cai Be is famous for durians, Hoa Loc mangos, Tan Lap pineapples, Lo Ren Vinh Kim star apples, jackfruits, oranges, mandarins… Cai Be is one of the best choice of tourists who would like to visit and learn more about Mekong Delta.
-Besides exploring lush orchards and enjoy tasty fruits in Cai Be, tourists have chance to see Cai Be floating market where all products are sold on boats, Tan Phong island, rice paper village, candy village, ancient villages which has existed for some hundreds years.
+Cai Be is famous for durians, Hoa Loc mangos, Tan Lap pineapples, Lo Ren Vinh Kim star apples, jackfruits, oranges, mandarins… Cai Be is one of the best choices of tourists who would like to visit and learn more about Mekong Delta.
+Besides exploring lush orchards and enjoy tasty fruits in Cai Be, tourists have a chance to see Cai Be floating market where all products are sold on boats, Tan Phong island, rice paper village, candy village, ancient villages which have existed for some hundreds of years.

 Delicious and fragrant jackfruit in Cai Be